Yue-0/Photo2Cartoon/README.md

 ## BriefIntroduction

-This project is the final assignment of my sophomore deep learning course.
+This project is the final assignment of my deep learning course.
 This project contents include:

 * Implementation [Pixel2PixelGAN](https://arxiv.org/pdf/1611.07004.pdf);